BOE approves JCCHS ‘phase out’

 Athletic facilities at the current JCCHS will continue to be used until new sports facilities are completed at the new Skelton Road campus.
 The new campus will be constructed in phases with athletic facilities completed last.

 See the full story in the Feb.
-14 issue of The Braselton News.
+14 issue of The Jackson Herald.

 BOE approves JCCHS ‘phase out’